joaofarias/csl-traffic/README.md

 # Traffic++
 A WIP mod for Cities: Skylines to improve traffic.

-# !!!ATTENTION!!!
-This mod adds new components to the game which means maps saved while the mod is active won't work without it.
-You can run the mod in "Ghost Mode" (from its options screen in Content Manager > Mods) should you wish to load them without using Traffic++.
-In ghost modes the new components revert to their nearest native C:S equivalent, and all other Traffic++ funcitonailty is disabled.
+Caution: If used, the new road types will be included in your save games... which means you'll need Traffic++ to load them.
+If you want to disable all Traffic++ features, but still open those save games, enable Ghost Mode in the mod options.

 # Objective
 The goal of this mod is to improve traffic in Cities: Skylines by adding new roads, vehicles, tools and behaviours.

 # Current Features
-- Realistic Speeds (optional)
-- New types of roads:
+- New Road Types:
 	- Six-lane road with bus lanes
 	- Two-lane busway
-	- Zonable pedestrian roads
-	- Small gravel road
+	- Suburban Road (Pedestrianised, Zoneable)
+	- Rural Lane (Pedestrianised, Zoneable)
+- Road Customiser Tool:
 	- Intersection lane editor
 	- Vehicle restrictions
-- (soon) Speed restrictions
+	- Speed restrictions
+- Other Features:
+	- Multi-track Station Enabler (via Sims Firehouse)
+	- Realistic Speeds (optional)
+	- Prevent vehicle despawn (optionak, via CBeTHaX)

 # Roadmap
 - Allow info overlays to be active while building roads